Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/17-RTL-IP-with-AIE-Engines/README.md

 In this tutorial, learn:

-* To create a custom RTL kernel (outside the ADF graph) to use with ADF graphs
+* How to create a custom RTL kernel (outside the ADF (AI Dataflow) graph) to be used with the ADF graph.
-* To modify the ADF graph code to incorporate PLIO between AI Engines and RTL kernels
+* How to modify the ADF graph code to incorporate PLIO (Platform I/O) between AIE and RTL kernels.

 ## Tutorial Overview